zfit/phasespace/README.rst

 How to use
 ----------

-The generation of simple `n`-body decays can be done using the ``generate_decay`` function of ``phasespace`` with a very simple interface: one needs to pass the mass of the top particle and the masses of the children particle as a list.
+The generation of simple `n`-body decays can be done using the ``nbody_decay`` shortcut to create a decay chain with a very simple interface: one needs to pass the mass of the top particle and the masses of the children particle as a list, optionally giving the names of the particles.
+Then, the `generate` method can be used to produce the desired sample.
 For example, to generate :math:`B^0\to K\pi`, we would do:

 .. code-block:: python